Ring-Mesh: A Scalable and High-Performance Approach for Manycore Accelerators: System Overview

-The proposed architecture is aimed at connecting up to 1024 PEs (supporting in-order execution, and has a local scratchpad memory block) and uses the deadlock-free X-Y dimension order routing (XY-DoR) algorithm.
-Figure~\ref{fig:chip-level-architecture} depicts the main architecture of our reference CMP.
+The proposed architecture is very f{scalable and can support a large number of PEs (in this paper we set the network size to 1024 PEs).
+It supports} in-order execution and has a local scratchpad memory block.
+Apart from that it also uses the deadlock-free X-Y dimension order routing (XY-DoR) algorithm.
+Figure~\ref{fig:chip-level-architecture} depicts the block diagram of our reference CMP.
 A group of four PEs are locally connected through a small ring called \emph{ringlet}.
 Within a ringlet, one of the PEs is designated as the master core.
 It is responsible for injecting/ejecting traffic towards the global traffic channels.
 To this end, a link between the ring switch and a mesh router is enabled along with dedicated buffers.
 The advantage of this architecture is the absence of a dedicated bridge component to connect the mesh and the ringlets.
 The proposed NoC is divided into \textit{blocks} formed by a group of four ringlets.
 Such ringlets are directly linked to the mesh router, which is responsible for moving traffic outside the block.
 For instance, to support 256 cores, we need 16 modified mesh router and 64 ringlets.
 Multiple blocks are globally connected through a 2D-mesh topology.
 Each router is equipped with a high performance $8\times8$ internal crossbar switch to support smooth traffic transfer (in and out).
 The smart packet processing implemented in the mesh routers allow decoupling of global and local traffic.
 Every time the destination of a packet is outside the local block, the packet is forwarded to another mesh router, thus bypassing PEs in the ringlets, and minimising the overall latency.